 I always wanted to live in a James Bond movie.
+Not one filled with disembowelings, adrenaline-provoking car chases or shark attacks, but one filled with way-cool gadgets.
 Push a button and a perfectly chilled martini rises silently, but majestically from a wet bar.
 Turn the face on your watch to the right and a tiny, poison dart dispenses the loud-mouthed jerk who cut in line at the post office.
 It’s all too seductive, the automated life.

 So when my boyfriend and I moved in together in March and he announced plans to automate all the lighting in our apartment, I jumped on his idea like Trump on a prostitute.
 It was just lighting, but I felt it was a precursor to a fully automated household, full of decadent leisure brought on by the ability to control all the lights in our apartment, from a block away—or from around the world.
 While I wondered what was the point of turning a light on in the apartment when I was in Turkmenistan, I figured that it was for the same reason why a dog licks his balls: because he can.